 Deciding to have knee or hip replacement

-There are many ways to help decide to have knee or hip replacement surgery or not.
+There are many things you can do to help decide whether to have knee or hip replacement surgery or not.
 These may include reading about the operation and talking to others with knee or hip problems.

 A key step is talking to your health care provider about your quality of life and goals for surgery.